mawillcockson/dotfiles/docs/linux_tasks.md

 - add DejaVu Sans Mono NerdFont to system
 - start-ssh
 - add installation scripts for
+  - there should be a consistent way to modify the apt configuration into the shape I want
   - kanata (udev rules, group membership, modprobe)
 - find a place for the note
 - Add fonts to the system